richmahn/en_tn/zep/01/intro.md

 #### Structure and formatting ####

 Some translations prefer to set apart extended quotations, prayers or songs.
-The ULB and many other English translations indent the lines of 1:2-16, which an extended quotation.
+The ULB and many other English translations indent the lines of 1:2-16, which is an extended quotation.
 The lines 1:7, 17-18 are indented again to further set them apart from the rest of the quote.

 #### Special concepts in this chapter ####